CloudBindle/youxia/README.md

 3. For ETRI, I ran into this issue http://foogeee.blogspot.ca/2012/11/openstack-nova-client-doesnt-work.html
 4. In order to determine the region, try the command "nova endpoints" and look for region under nova
 5. Also for ETRI, do not specify a network (ETRI uses nova networking as opposed to neutron and thus does not require that a network be specified)

+### AWS

+#### Frankfurt (eu-central-1)

+Amazon does not have SimpleDB deployed, therefore the sample decider and reaper --persist functionality have to be turned off.

 ## Other Links